habuabba/portfolio/content/about/experience.md

         * Managing a budget, recruiting workshop leaders from the PhD community.
         * Collaborating with academic staff to develop a framework for delivering subject-specific academic skills to a large number of undergraduate students.
         * Delivering workshops to undergradute students.

+  - title: Research Assistant
+    company: Enhancement theme, University of St Andrews
+    company_url: ''
+    company_logo: org-gc
+    location: St Andrews, Scotland
+    date_start: '2024-03-01'
+    date_end: ''
+    description: |2-
+        Responsibilities include:

+        * Evaluating projects related to enhancement themes.
+        * Assessing the effectiveness, impact, and sustainability of Resilient Learning Communities programs or interventions..
+        * Provide evidence-based insights that can inform decision-making, improve program design and implementation, and ultimately enhance the resilience and well-being of the communities involved.

 design:
   columns: '1'